Healthy Recipes Blog

 Simmering the soup.

 • Remove the bay leaf.
-Turn the heat off and stir in the parmesan.
-Divide the soup into bowls and serve.
+Turn the heat off and stir in the Parmesan.
+Divide the soup between bowls and serve.

 The soup is served.